Really sooooooo easy, you won’t believe it. Leaving out optional ingredients, you only need 2 things – eggs and stock.

 - Additional ingredients like mushrooms, crab stick, chicken slices….

-1. This is optional, oil two small bowls if you do not want to scrub them later.
+1. This is optional, oil 3 small bowls if you do not want to scrub them later.
 Sesame oil is a great choice.

 2. Prepare additional ingredients by cutting them up.
 Don’t use too much, 1 crab stick, few thinly sliced mushroom will do.
 Or just do without and just enjoy the silky egg pudding.